apache/flink/docs/content/docs/dev/table/tableApi.md

 {{< label "Batch" >}} {{< label "Streaming" >}}

 Similar to the `FROM` clause in a SQL query.
-Performs a scane of registered table.
+Performs a scan of registered table.

 {{< tabs "from" >}}
 {{< tab "Java" >}}